FreeCodeCampAthensMeetUp/Login-Page-Project/README.md

 ## Run

-FInally in your console or terminal type the command:
+Finally in your console or terminal type the command:

 ```
 npm start